-One of the major hurdles in this NBA lockout has been the issue of insurance for foreign players in the NBA hoping to play for their national team in pre-Olympic qualifiers.
+One of the major hurdles in this NBA lockout has been the issue of insurance for foreign players in

 For the San Antonio Spurs, this means insurance for Tony Parker, Manu Ginobili and Tiago Splitter.